jwnorm/fantasy_draft/README.md

 Multiple scenario analyses will be performed to determine the effect of various inputs used on the results of the model including:

-- Projection system
+- Projection system utilized
+- Punting one or more categories
+- Proxy for player draft value
 - Starting draft position
-- Proxy for player draft value
+- Strict vs relaxed goal bounds